alsoba13/micronaut4-read-timeout-in-connection-pool-issue/README.md

-This repository has the code to reproduce #issue.
+This repository has the code to reproduce [this micronaut issue](https://github.com/micronaut-projects/micronaut-core/issues/9843).

 It implements a Micronaut 4.1.x service that counts the number of bytes of https://micronaut.io/launch landing page.